MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/storage-platform/connected-storage/connected-storage-technical-overview.md

 The Connected Storage API provides the following features:
 -   Apps can quickly save up to 16 MB of data at a time into a memory buffer in the system partition, which is then cached locally on the HDD by the system and uploaded to the cloud.
-- For managed partners and ID@Xbox developers:
+- For Managed Partners:
   - 256 MB per user/app of cloud storage.
-- For Xbox Live Creators Program developers:
+- For Creators Program developers:
   - 64 MB per user/app of cloud storage.
 -   Robust response to power failures—apps don't have to deal with partial data being saved.
 -   Data is automatically uploaded to the cloud, even when the app isn't running.